 He's German but became a master of Mediterranean cuisine after marrying his Spanish wife and working at a 2-Michelin-starred restaurant in Spain.
 He has now moved to Lisbon's Eleven , which has also been awarded a Michelin star.
 His secret is choosing the right ingredients, using innovative techniques and creating beautiful presentations on the plate.

 He spent some time at the restaurants of the Sheraton and Ritz hotels, as well as at Bica do Sapato, and won the "Chef of the Year" competition in 2007.
-Then ended up at Feitoria , where he's been able to keep a Michelin star.
+Then ended up at Feitoria , where he was able to keep a Michelin star.
 He left that restaurant in 2022 to pursue other projects.
 His cuisine is based on Portuguese traditions, always using local products from small producers, but mixing a few Eastern influences.

 A graduate of Estoril’s school of tourism, João Sá took his first steps as a professional chef at Viridiana, a Michelin-starred restaurant in Madrid, then at the Sheraton Porto Hotel , and later as a sub-chef at one of the most acclaimed restaurants in Cascais.
 He ended up opening his own restaurant in Sintra, but is now in Lisbon, at Sála , where he focuses on Portuguese seasonal products in tasting menus.